Texas Tech coach Adams resigns after insensitive comments - NewsBreak

 The 66-year-old Adams graduated from Texas Tech in 1979 and had been on the staff there since 2016, beginning as director of basketball operations under Tubby Smith and then spending time on Chris Beard's staff.
 He was elevated to head coach when Beard departed for Texas, and signed a $15.5 million, five-year contract extension last spring.

-The extension came after Adams led the Red Raiders to the finals of the Big 12 Tournament, where they lost to eventual national champion Kansas.
-They went to the Sweet 16 of the NCAA Tournament in his first season in charge.
+The extension came after Adams led the Red Raiders to the finals of the Big 12 Tournament, where they lost to eventual national champion Kansas, and to the Sweet 16 of the NCAA Tournament in his first seaosn in charge.

 Things soured quickly this season, though.
 Texas Tech lost its first eight conference games, and any hope of making a run to the Big 12 Tournament title and a return to the NCAA tourney ended with a dismal effort against the Mountaineers.